Large Chicken Bacon Ranch

 - Cheesecake Stromboli

 A slice of New York-styled cheesecake wrapped in dough with your choice of flavor sauce, then topped with butter and cinnamon sugar.
-Served with cream cheese icing.$7.99
+Served with cream cheese icing.$5.99

 - Cheesecake Slice